bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 - *Batching*: The protocol should support batching of messages wherever possible.

-- *Efficiency*: The protcol should avoid encoding/decoding overhead for frequent messages, while still taking into consideration concerns like endiannes, etc.
+- *Efficiency*: The protocol should avoid encoding/decoding overhead for frequent messages, while still taking into consideration concerns like endiannes, etc.